csci110/csci110.github.io/1_StrangerHunt.md

 - [ ] Using the previous steps as a guide, create two more instances of the Sprite class for the right and bottom walls.
 You should use the values stored in `topWall.height`, `leftWall.height`, `topWall.width`, and `rightWall.width`  to make your code more readable, and to avoid doing any math!
 - [ ] Test your game.
 You should have a room with four walls.

-If you haven't already, now would be a good time to synchronize your work with gitHub.

-- [ ] Expand the `github-tools` directory in your workspace, right-clik the `sync.sh` file and select `Run`.

 Not too exciting yet, but we have covered a lot of advanced background material that will give you a good foundation going forward.

 Next we will learn another powerful way to use classes; using "child" object classes that inherit features from their "parent" classes.